EdgarOrtegaRamirez/typenv/packages/core/README.md

 If an environment variable is missing or invalid, `typenv` will throw a `TypenvError` with a descriptive message, helping you quickly identify configuration issues.

-## 📝 License

-This project is licensed under the X License.
-See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.

-## 📞 Contact

-For any inquiries, open an issue in https://github.com/EdgarOrtegaRamirez/typenv

 ---

-Happy coding! 🎉